Tis’ the season to be jolly careful about your environmental impact. Here’s how to go green this Christmas, while also saving some money

 1. Rent, recycle or reuse your tree

 The most environmentally friendly way to have a tree is to rent one.
-“Customers love the idea of being able to contribute in some small way towards sustainability and a healthy planet,” says Craig Tennock from Cotswold Fir Forestry, which hires out trees in Gloucestershire.
+“Customers love the idea of being able to contribute in some small way towards sustainability and a healthy planet,” says Craig Tennock from Cotswold Fir Forestry, which hires out trees in Gloucestershire, England.
 “Then there’s the aspect of being able to have your very own personal tree year after year.”

 Plastic trees, which can only go to landfill, have double the carbon footprint of a real tree.
 If you already have one, keep using it though.

 2. Make your own sustainable Christmas decorations